Riley-D-1/Elysium-The-duels-of-Arcana/README.md

+# I AM AWARE OF BUGS WILL BE FIXING LATER TONIGHT MY TIME WHICH WILL BE BEFORE 6am monday EST
 # Elysium-The-duels-of-Arcana
 A text adventure all about battling wizards to death(think pokemon style duels in a magical text adventure world).
 It's a text based magic spell fighting game with exploration of a set world.